 Learning to share and find common ground are skills we wish were taught beyond Kindergarten for the general population.
 Adults with special needs have a unique opportunity through day habilitation facilities to continue learning this important skill.
 It can help them make lasting relationships and develop respect for their mentors and peers.

 This skill is something that evades the special needs population, particularly because caregivers do not set an example or stress the importance of physical fitness.
 Listen, we get it.
 Working a full-time job and then coming home to your second full-time job as a caregiver can be just as tiring as it is rewarding.

-By signing your child up for personal training sessions or local boot camp classes with Special Strong, you’re empowering him or her with the ability to gain strength, physically as well as mentally.
-With this strength comes longevity of life and more time and energy to pursue the path toward greater independence.
+By signing your child up for personal training sessions or local group classes with Special Strong, you’re empowering him or her with the ability to gain strength, physically as well as mentally.
+With this strength comes the longevity of life and more time and energy to pursue the path toward greater independence.
 Start your journey today and “unleash the Special Strong within.”